johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 **An Example of the Output for Regime Regression**

 `arrp.exe -in points.dat -out regress.out -flat -include right`
-The command does regime (or asymptotic) regression on a constant (c = 2.0), allowing removal of points on the left only.
+The command does constant regime regression (c = 2.0), onto a horizontal line, allowing removal of points on the left only.

 **"regress.out"**
 <pre>